Click the photo of Sacre Coeur above to see an album of photos. Close the window to return to this page

 Law specialist.
 This was quite a change for Erica and Andrew but one

-they have looked forward to.
+they have enjoyed.

 Erica and I took Roman, who was then eight months old, to Paris in early September to find an apartment.
 Their choice has proved to be good.
 They have a two bedroom apartment in the 15th Arrondissement, a residential area about 2 km south of the Eiffel Tower.
 Their apartment is very different from their reconstructed log house on 33 acres of land in Maxville Ontario.
 They now have a typical city of Paris apartment, full of character but at 82 sq m, compact.
 The two séjour rooms, which serve as the living room and dining room, and the master bedroom all have fireplaces, which they don't use and large French doors leading to small balconies overlooking a busy street.
 Luckily the French doors and shutters muffle the noise from the street.
 The kitchen and the boys’ bedroom, with another fireplace, overlook an inner courtyard.
 The apartment is on the third floor, served by an elevator just large enough to fit two adults and two small children.
 Everything they need is within walking distance of the apartment.
 The Metro station, a large Monoprix grocery store, schools and parks are all within a few blocks of the apartment.
 There is even a good street market three times a week.
 Andrew and Erica have enjoyed sampling the several boulangeries and Patisseries in the area to buy those yummy croissants and baguettes.
 Like most Parisian apartments, storage space in the kitchen and fridge are at a premium so frequent or daily shopping is the rule.